eficode/robotframework-oxygen/DEVGUIDE.md

 "None","Aggregated",39,5,81,109,66,402,1916,1.03,0.13,81,86,87,89,300,330,400,400,400,400,400,400
 ```

-Now we can run unit tests with command
+Now we can run unit tests from the `locustenv/locust` folder with command

 ````
-python -m unittest test_locust
+python -m unittest tests/test_locust.py
 ````

 and all 3 tests should pass.